U.S. Passport Book vs Card: Which Do You Need?

 Quintin Willekens

 When I got my first passport, I decided to get a passport card as well because, well, why not?
-Years later, well after my passport card expired, I can’t remember one time I actually pulled out and used my card.
-Figuring out the differences between a U.S. passport card and passport book is not straightforward, and had I known then what I do now, I would have skipped the extra fee.
+Years later, well after my passport card expired, I can’t remember a single time I pulled out and used my card.
+Had I known more about the differences between a U.S. passport card and passport book, I would have skipped the extra fee.

-While a U.S. passport is necessary if you are going to travel abroad by air, the uses of a U.S. passport card are narrower.
-Every situation that a passport card works in, so does a passport book.
-The reverse, however, is not true.
-In this guide we will look at the key differences between the U.S. passport book vs card to help you decide which travel ID best suits your needs.
+While a U.S. passport is necessary when you are going to travel abroad by air, the uses of a U.S. passport card are narrower.
+In this guide, we will look at the key differences between the U.S. passport book vs card to help you decide which travel ID best suits your needs.

 What is a U.S. Passport Book?